 Conjunction

 Words, phrases, or independent clauses of equal importance are joined by coordinating conjunctions.
-The coordinating conjunctions “and,” “but,” “or,” “nor,”,”for,” and “yet” are a few examples.
+The coordinating conjunctions “and,” “but,” “or,” “nor,” “for,” and “yet” are a few examples.
+Remember FANBOYS acronym for easy recall.
+They create compound sentences, balancing ideas.

 Example: